ilyla/Sleepy-Story-Samantha/README.md

 [Image by Zko](http://hypnohub.net/post/show/12153?pool_id=150)

-Note: The story is currently a work in progress, but you can download the .md (just rename them to .txt) files up at the top.
+Note: The story is currently a work in progress, but you can download the .md (just rename them to .txt) files up at the top, or click 'Veiw on Github' and then click the one you want to read.
 If you see any problems (or have any ideas), send us an email, use github to submit an issue, or fork it if you're feeling adventurous :)